Ultimate Guide to Japanese Customs

 Japanese Manners You Should Know

-Manners are one of the most important things to learn when entering a new culture!
+Manners are one of the most important things to learn when entering a new country!
 Simple things like please and thank you can make your life much easier and make those around you happier.
 Showing that you know what’s expected of you can raise others' perceptions of you and indicate you’re a responsible, trustable person.
 Here are a few manner rules to get you started, besides your pleases and thank yous.

 The Japanese language is famous for placing emphasis on politeness.
 If you know any Japanese you’ll know that there are four basic levels of politeness.
 When in doubt you should stick to the default desu-masu forms, but what level you should use depends on who you’re talking with.
 Pay close attention to the language of those around you to help you figure out when to use what.